-Merry Christmas and happy last day of the 25 Days of Giving Series!
-If you’ve been reading along throughout December, thank you.
+Happy 25 Days of Giving Series!
+If you’ve been reading along throughout December so far, thank you.
 If you’ve happened upon the GoFisch blog just now, welcome.
 I hope to see you back here often.

 Talk About It Together

 Similarly to how I counsel my estate planning clients on the importance of speaking with family members about decisions for their estate, it’s important to actually talk about charitable giving as a family.
 Indiana University Lilly Family School of Philanthropy conducted a study and found that children whose parents talk with them about donating are 20% more likely to give to charity than kids who do not have those conversations with their parents.

 Visit local charitable organizations together.
 (Or, if that’s not accessible at least go online to the charities’ websites.)
 Introduce your child to what the charity does and why it’s important.
 Organizations whose missions align with your child’s interests are a good place to start.
 For instance, the kid who loves animals may be interested to know that the local animal rescue helps animals when they get lost or hurt.